JennEYoon/datasciY/logs-8.2.2020.md

     Search users based on visible user name.
 No Jennifer Yoon user.
 Has 1 inactive Jenny Yoon user.
     - Got 10 points 1 answer.
 640 total.
   * SO - edit profile, change screen name to "Jennifer Yoon", easier to search user.
+  * SO - read jobs for data analyst, data science, python.
+  * SO - read python Q with bounties, found 1 that I may be able to answer.
+6 days left.
   * Update linkds on datasciY to SO profile.
   * datasciY.com - updated blog post on learning data science.
+  --- 8 hrs today